In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free. Today, we’re talking Venmo payments.

 The Payment Processors You Should Use Instead of Venmo

-If you’re considering accepting Venmo payments because you’re looking for an affordable way to process credit cards — or to go fully contactless with your payments — there are other options that are made specifically for small businesses.
+If you’re considering accepting payments through the Venmo app because you’re looking for an affordable way to process credit cards — or to go fully contactless with your payments — there are other options that are made specifically for small businesses and their bank accounts.

 Our built-in payment processor comes with:

 *Our rate is dramatically lower than most competitors, including Square (2.9% + $0.30) and Stripe (also 2.9%+ $0.30).
-And while it is higher than the new Venmo for Business rate, Schedulicity offers all the perks, including unlimited phone and email support, a dedicated Payment team who will help you through the application, any surprise chargebacks, and more, plus integrated reporting.
+While it’s higher than the new Venmo for Business rate, Schedulicity offers all the perks, including reporting and unlimited phone and email support to help you through the payment processing application, any surprise chargebacks, and more.

 Standard Credit Card Payment Processors